ianballard/aws-prod-ready/README.md

 - `stage`: The environment stage (e.g., dev, staging, prod, or test-1, test-2, etc. for ephemeral environments).
 - `replicaRegion`: The secondary AWS region where replicas and backups will be stored.
 - `appId`: A unique identifier used for creating S3 bucket names.
+It should not contain any special characters and should be in all lowercase.
 - `dbTableName`: The name of the DynamoDB table.
+Defaults to "DBTable" if not specified.
 - `stackType`: Determines whether the stack is a primary or secondary (replica) region.
+The allowed values are 'primary' and 'secondary'.
+Defaults to 'primary' if not specified.
-- `enablePersistentStorage`: Enables or disables persistent storage (set to true for long-lived environments, false for ephemeral environments).
+- `enablePersistentStorage`: Enables or disables persistent storage.
+Set to 'true' for long-lived environments such as dev, release, and prod, and 'false' for ephemeral environments.
+Defaults to 'true' if not specified.
 - `enableVPC`: Enables or disables the use of a Virtual Private Cloud (VPC).
+The allowed values are 'true', 'false', and 'null'.
+Defaults to 'false' if not specified.
 - `enableOpenSearch`: Enables or disables the use of AWS OpenSearch Service.
+The allowed values are 'true' and 'false'.
+Defaults to 'false' if not specified.
 - `enableS3Replication`: Enables or disables Amazon S3 bucket replication.
+Please note that buckets must exist.
+The allowed values are 'true' and 'false'.
+Defaults to 'false' if not specified.
 - `enableAWSAuth`: Enables or disables AWS authentication using Amazon Cognito.
+The allowed values are 'true' and 'false'.
+Defaults to 'true' if not specified.
 - `enableBackup`: Enables or disables AWS Backup for creating and managing backups.
+The allowed values are 'true' and 'false'.
+Defaults to 'true' if not specified.
 - `enableSecurity`: Enables or disables security features such as AWS Security Hub, GuardDuty, and Config.
-- `enableApiCDN`: Enables or disables the use of a Content Delivery Network (CDN) for the API Gateway (this can be set to false for quicker ephemeral environment deployments).
+The allowed values are 'true' and 'false'.
+Defaults to 'true' if not specified.
 - `corsAllowedOrigins`: Specifies the allowed origins for CORS (Cross-Origin Resource Sharing) headers.
+Defaults to empty if not specified.
 - `emailDistributionSubscription`: Specifies the email distribution list for receiving alerts related to the project like error alarms.
+- `enableDNS`: Enables or disables the use of AWS Route53 DNS.
+The allowed values are 'true' and 'false'.
+Defaults to 'false' if not specified.
+- `hostedZoneName`: Specifies the DNS Hosted Zone.
+Defaults to empty if not specified.
+- `hostedZoneId`: Specifies the DNS Hosted Id.
+Defaults to empty if not specified.

 ## Features